AbdulBasit313/React-Quiz-App-Template/README.md

 ### Premium Version Highlights

-- The user can pick a quiz topic on the first screen, like JavaScript, react, or Python.
+- The user can pick a quiz topic on the first screen, like JavaScript, React, or Python.
 - Users can skip a question if they are unsure of the answer.
 They can return to it later and answer it before submitting the quiz.
-- The template allows for adding code snippets in questions.
+- The PRO version also allows for adding code snippets in questions.
 You can easily assess the users' programming knowledge and skills.

 ## **Deploying the Quiz App to a Production Environment**